jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update multiple records in a single REST call.md

 ## Why would you want to update multiple records in a single REST call?

-**API Rate Limits** - ** **Many APIs enforce rate limits on the number of requests a client can make.
+**API Rate Limits** - Many APIs enforce rate limits on the number of requests a client can make.
 Updating multiple records in a single call reduces the number of API requests made and avoids hitting rate limits.

 **Improved performance **- Updating multiple records in a single call reduces the round-trip time between the client and server, improving overall performance.

 ## How does this work

-- To update multiple records in a single REST call, use the [execute-entities](./../../../Actions/execute-entities.md) action to call the REST function.&#x20;
+- To update multiple records in a single REST call, use the [execute-entities](./../../../Actions/execute-entities.md) action to call the REST function.
 - It is important to know what method your function call is using.
-For example, using PUT will overwrite all values in the record, while using PATCH will only update the new or changed values in the record.&#x20;
+For example, using PUT will overwrite all values in the record, while using PATCH will only update the new or changed values in the record.
-- There are two ways to configure the `execute-entities` action.&#x20;
+- There are two ways to configure the `execute-entities` action.
   - Use `functionParameters` for values that must be evaluated statically across all the records.
   - Values that are dynamic per record are configured in the `data` property.